abhinavkumar17/arch-drift-detection/README.md

 This is why Fargate exists: cloning a repo the size that would exceed Lambda's limits.

-**4. `annotate.py` prepares it for the model.** The diff is addressed, filtered, and turned into text the model can safely cite — plus an allow-list used to validate whatever the model sends back.
+**4. `annotate.py` prepares it for the model.** The diff is addressed and turned into text the model can safely cite — plus an allow-list used to validate whatever the model sends back.

+**5. `pack.py` fits it to the budget.** Files are costed one by one against a token budget and packed until the budget is spent.
+Size is the only thing that excludes a file.

 ---